getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     docker kill --signal=HUP my-nginx
     ```

-1. Create a file named `Dockerfile.cron` using the contents below.
+1. Create a file named `Dockerfile.cron` by using the following contents.
 This Docker container image uses `crond` to invoke the reissue script once every month.
 This example uses Alpine Linux as a base image to keep the image small.
 Conveniently, Alpine includes an `/etc/periodic` directory that can be used to easily run scripts at a variety of intervals.
 All you need to do is copy the script to the correct directory, ensure that it has no file extension, and make it executable.

     ```Dockerfile
     FROM alpine:3.3